okjason-source/Wealth-Defender/README.md

 ## 📄 License

 This project is open source and available under the [MIT License](LICENSE).
+All rights reserved.

 ## 🙏 Acknowledgments